210-255 · Question #127

 A false negative occurs when a real threat is not detected, causing a legitimate alert to be silently dismissed or never raised.

-- A. A true negative correctly identifies a benign event as non-threatening, which is the desired accurate outcome and involves no alert at all.
+A true negative correctly identifies a benign event as non-threatening, which is the desired accurate outcome and involves no alert at all.

-- C. A true positive correctly fires an alert on a real threat, which is the ideal detection outcome and results in a valid alert being acted upon, not dismissed.
+A true positive correctly fires an alert on a real threat, which is the ideal detection outcome and results in a valid alert being acted upon, not dismissed.

-- D. A false positive incorrectly fires an alert on a benign event, which produces noise but does not cause a legitimate threat to be missed.
+A false positive incorrectly fires an alert on a benign event, which produces noise but does not cause a legitimate threat to be missed.

-Concept tested.
-False negative detection in security monitoring
+Concept tested: False negative detection in security monitoring

-Reference. https://csrc.nist.gov/glossary/term/false_negative
+Source: https://csrc.nist.gov/glossary/term/false_negative

 Topics